AntoineHX/orocoros2/README.md

     \ -DOROCOS_INSTALL_INTO_PREFIX_ROOT=ON
 ```

 Build the Orocos-toolchain with ROS2 integration, you might want to run the following twice.
-You should only get an "stderr output" for the orocos_toolchain package :
+You should only get an "stderr output" for the orocos_toolchain package:
 ```
 colcon build \
 --parallel-workers <parallel-workers> \